stolostron/rhacm-docs/manage_applications/migrate_subscriptions.md

    ```
    {: codeblock}

 2. Upgrade your Hub cluster and managed clusters.
-For more information, see [Upgrading](../install/upgrade_offline.md).
+For more information, see [Upgrading multicluster endpoint](../manage_cluster/upgrade_mc_endpoint.md).

 3. When your upgrade is complete for each managed cluster, edit your subscriptions again to remove the override settings.